mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 *YouTube embed here*

-We will go in-depth on both game design and game architecture, dissecting my way of designing the prototype as a one-man-army game designer & programmer.
+We will go in-depth on both game design and game architecture, dissecting my approach to designing the prototype as a one-man-army game designer & programmer.
 I apologize in advance for the length of this first devlog, since it contains the results of 4 years of learning.
-Upcoming devlogs will be a lot smaller and more focused.
+Upcoming devlogs will be a lot shorter and more focused.

 For questions or feedback contact me through any of the linked channels.
 Open to make in-depth tutorials on any topic, so reach out!